tokanabil211/parallel-cnn-training-cifar10/README.md

 * Demonstrated that simulated parallel training reduces CNN training time significantly with minimal code rewriting.
 * Validated the feasibility of using large language models to automate parallelization tasks in deep learning workflows.

----

-Let me know if you'd like to add a “How to Run” section or visual summary!